• Politics

 • protests

-Thousands of protesters against the war in Gaza swarmed outside the Capitol in Washington, D.C., on Wednesday to condemn Israeli Prime Minister Benjamin Netanyahu’s address to Congress.
+Thousands of protesters opposing the Israel-Hamas war descended on Washington, D.C. on Wednesday to condemn Israeli Prime Minister Benjamin Netanyahu’s address to Congress.
+With chants of “Free, free Palestine,” they marched toward the Capitol before some clashed with police and were pepper-sprayed.

-Pro-Palestinian activists, who promised a “day of rage” ahead of Netanyahu’s visit, marched through the streets to call for an end to U.S. aid to Israel and a “free Palestine.”
-Clashes broke out at times between demonstrators and law enforcement, which deployed pepper spray as parts of the crowd became “violent” and pushed up against police lines.
-At least 23 people were arrested across the capital, including six inside the House Gallery.
+Pro-Palestinian activists, who promised a “day of rage” ahead of Netanyahu’s visit, filled the streets of the nation’s capital, many carrying Palestinian flags and signs calling for an end to U.S. aid to Israel and to “arrest Netanyahu.”
+While most demonstrators were peaceful, some clashes broke out at times between demonstrators and law enforcement, which deployed pepper spray as parts of the crowd became “violent” and pushed up against police lines.
+At least 23 people were arrested, including six inside the House Gallery.

 Netanyahu directly addressed the demonstrators outside the Capitol during his speech, which some members of Congress did not attend out of protest.
 “Many choose to stand with evil.
 They stand with Hamas.
 They stand with rapists and murderers,” he said.
 “They should be ashamed of themselves.”

-Netanyahu has become one of the world’s most controversial political figures in his relentless pursuit of Israel’s deadly military campaign in the Gaza Strip following attacks in October by Palestinian militant group Hamas.
+Netanyahu has become one of the world’s most controversial political figures in his pursuit of Israel’s deadly military campaign in the Gaza Strip following attacks on Oct.
+7 by the Palestinian militant group Hamas, which was the deadliest day for Jewish people since the Holocaust.
+More than 39,000 Palestinians have been killed since the war began nine months ago, according to the Hamas-run Gaza Health Ministry, which does not distinguish between civilians and combatants.

+As he defended Israel’s offensive against Hamas, demonstrators a couple blocks away carried signs denouncing his visit and calling for an end to what they perceive as unwavering American support for Israeli military actions.
 “We need to be out here.
-We need to say, ‘Not in our name’,” Irene Ippolito, a protester, told Al Jazeera.
+We need to say, ‘Not in our name’,” Irene Ippolito, a protester, is quoted as telling Al Jazeera.
 “As American citizens, we have to realize that this could not be taking place without our taxpayer dollars sending tons of weapons to Israel as it slaughters men, women and children in Gaza.”

 Below, photos of the demonstrations and clashes in Washington on Wednesday.